 - 5 White Flowering Dogwood trees

 - 2 Honey Locust trees

-Staff will also be creating and installing new amenities, such as benches and nature play opportunities, using the timber salvaged from some of the recently removed trees.
+Staff also created and installed new amenities, such as benches and nature play opportunities, using the timber salvaged from some of the recently removed trees.

-The area of Burbank Park (noted by the shaded area in the above image) has been identified for improved natural area management.
+The area of Burbank Park (noted by the shaded area in the above image) was identified for improved natural area management.

 This area was once a thriving stand of young Ash trees.
-Unfortunately, over the last decade the non-native invasive pest, the Emerald Ash Borer, has killed most of these trees.
+Unfortunately, over the last decade the non-native invasive pest, the Emerald Ash Borer, killed most of these trees.
 The resulting loss of canopy from this key forest species created an opening for invasive and nuisance species – honeysuckle, grapevine, multiflora rose, and poison ivy – to take hold.
-The resulting density of this growth obstructs the parking lot and shelter from the view of the street and is causing safety concerns.
+The resulting density of this growth was obstructing the parking lot and shelter from the view of the street and was causing safety concerns.

-This winter and spring season, the Parks & Recreation Department will be clearing most of the woody plant material from this area, converting it to a combination of turf and pollinator habitat, with the addition of a mulched foot path.
-Our goal is to manage and provide a safe, inviting and more usable natural space.
+In early 2021, the Parks & Recreation Department cleared most of the woody plant material from this area, converting it to a combination of turf and pollinator habitat, with the addition of a mulched foot path.
+Our goal was to manage and provide a safe, inviting and more usable natural space.